Florida water parks, whether man-made or natural, can keep you cool under the sun.

 2. Aquatica, Orlando

 Aquatica, SeaWorld Orlando’s waterpark offers thrill rides, animal encounters and rides for the family to experience together.
 The Dolphin Plunge sends riders through enclosed tubes racing through the dolphins' environment.
 Ihu’s Breakaway Falls is a free-fall, drop slide that offers the ultimate thrill.
 For little ones, Walkabout Waters is a playground of water with colorful slides and excitement for all.
-Roa’s Rapids takes rides through an action-filled river complete with high tides and geysers.
+Roa’s Rapids takes riders through an action-filled river complete with high tides and geysers.

 3. Disney's Blizzard Beach, Lake Buena Vista